 Non-participants

-Non-participants were defined as customers that had exposure to the SEM program (such as expressed interest or program staff reached out to them) but did not join.
-For this group, program staff provided contact information for three organizations in 2021, and the team attempted to interview all those contacts.
+Non-participants were defined as customers that had exposure to the SEM program (such as expressed interest or utility program staff reached out to them) but did not join.
+For this group, utility program staff provided contact information for three organizations in 2021, and the team attempted to interview all those contacts.
 The DNV evaluation team offered a $50 gift card to incentivize non-participants to complete the interview.
 Each contact was contacted up to three times via email and up to two times via phone.
 None responded to the interview invite.

 A summary of contact attempts is provided in Table 4-3.